-I hope the centrality of the internet makes this book timely.
-But the web is a dynamic, ever-changing place.
-The first web browser came into being in 1989 and it did not support colors, images, styling, or scripting.
-Three decades of evolution driven by market forces, implementation quirks, and the ever-expanding reach of the web made what browsers what they are today; those forces still matter.
-I both hope that this book will remain valuable for years to come, and also hope for dramatic change that makes it obsolete.
+The web is a dynamic, ever-changing place.
+The first web browser, in 1989, did not support colors, images, styling, or scripting.
+Three decades of evolution driven by market forces, implementation quirks, and the ever-expanding reach of the web then made browsers what they are today.
+Those forces are as strong as ever.
+Browsers continue to evolve!

-Many dedicated, brilliant, and talented engineers have devoted themselves to the web over its first three decades.
+That said, many dedicated, talented engineers have devoted themselves to the web over its first three decades.
 The structure of the web embeds their ideas, inventions, and taste.
-Even if, in a few years, this book is obsolete or out-dated, I hope it still passes along those lessons.
+Their values and hopes for computing.
+You and I, dear reader, walk in their footsteps and study their work.
+If, in a few years, this book is out-dated, I hope those values live on and those hopes are fulfilled.